 For the record, those aren’t exact quotes, but they’re really, really close.
 I’ll never forget that time with Archie, Take, and our group, even though that was more than 16 years ago.

 Even in 2002, ten years after the law to designate Manzanar as a National Historic Site was enacted, there was still very little visible evidence that the National Park Service had any presence on site.
 Indeed, there might’ve been a little signage, but nothing significant.
-There were no wayside exhibits and there was certainly no Visitors Center (the grand opening would come two years later).
+There were no wayside exhibits and there was certainly no Visitor Center (the grand opening would come two years later).
 In fact, much of what is visible now, most notably, many of the incarceree-built gardens, including all the ponds at Merritt Park, were still buried by the desert.
 As such, my wanderings, which were about 5-8 years prior, lacked a tremendous amount of context.

-For many, all they know is the Manzanar National Historic Site that has signage marking virtually every feature, wayside exhibits, gardens that have been excavated and rehabilitated, a Visitors Center filled with amazing exhibits, the barracks, mess hall and now, the women’s latrine in Block 14, and much more.
+For many, all they know is the Manzanar National Historic Site that has signage marking virtually every feature, wayside exhibits, gardens that have been excavated and rehabilitated, a Visitor Center filled with amazing exhibits, the barracks, mess hall and now, the women’s latrine in Block 14, and much more.
 But for me?
 None of that existed decades ago when I last explored Manzanar in any detail.
 I really had little idea of what I was seeing as I walked the site so many years ago.

 To be sure, so many years later, so much has changed at Manzanar.
 Indeed, when I explored the site this time, brochure in hand that included a map of the site and equipped with a slick, new DSLR camera and a couple of lenses, I set out on a mission to explore and shoot photographs of most of the significant features.